Ali Muhammad Brown

-Ali Muhammad Brown (born 1985) is the prime suspect in a 2014 murder spree.
-Police believe, and Brown has confessed to killing Ahmed Said, Dwone Anderson-Young, and Leroy Henderson in Seattle and 19-year-old college student Brendan Tevlin in West Orange, New Jersey, between April and June 2014.
+Ali Muhammad Brown (born 1985) is a convicted murderer in a 2014 murder spree.
+Brown has confessed and pleaded guilty to killing Ahmed Said, Dwone Anderson-Young, and Leroy Henderson in Seattle and 19-year-old college student Brendan Tevlin in West Orange, New Jersey, between April and June 2014.
 Brown was previously convicted of bank fraud believed to be in support of terrorists in Somalia, and "communication with a minor for immoral purposes".

 After his arrest, Brown told investigators that he is guided strictly by his faith, and that the killings were "just" because they were in retaliation for actions by the U.S. government in Iraq, Syria and Afghanistan.

 Timeline

 Brown was born in the United States, and he has family in New Jersey.

 From January 2002 to November 2004, Brown with three accomplices defrauded the Bank of America, Washington Mutual, Wells Fargo, and other banks out of large sums of money.
-The group was led by barber Ruben Shumpert who later fled to Somalia, where he died fighting for Al-Shabaab.
+The group was led by barber shop owner Ruben Shumpert, who later fled to Somalia, where he died fighting for Al-Shabaab.
 The check kiting scam involved depositing bad checks, and then withdrawing cash before the checks were returned.
 Authorities believed that the effort was to fund militant Islamist terrorist groups in Somalia, but were unable to prove the link.
-Brown was convicted of bank fraud in federal court in 2005 and served time in prison.
+In 2005, Brown pleaded guilty to using stolen information to forge checks as part of a fraud ring and was sentenced to probation.

 In March 2012, Brown pleaded guilty to "communication with a minor for immoral purposes" and served a year in prison.